mgunyho/PdArray/PdArray/README.md

 ### Loading and playing samples
 [**TODO**: image of sample loaded into PdArray + playback (using LFO? or miniramp?)]
 By right-clicking on the Array module, you can load a wav sample file.
-The array will contain the first N samples of the audio file, where N is the array size set in the module.
+The number in the right-click menu shows the duration of the loaded sample with the current sample rate.
+After selecting a file, the array will contain the first N samples of the audio file, where N is the array size shown in the SIZE display.
 The audio file will always be loaded from the beginning, so you will need to trim your file with an external audio editing application if you wish to load it starting from another position.

+Playing back a sample works the same way as reading the array in general: input a voltage to POS and connect the outputs to wherever.

 After loading a sample, drawing will be locked (but you can unlock it from the right-click menu).